 Before an entity becomes an approved employer, it must demonstrate that it:

-- is an entity incorporated in Australia with a valid Australian Business Number;
+- is an entity incorporated in Australia or a formal partnership with a valid Australian Business Number;

 - is an ‘organisation’ for the purposes of the Migration Regulations 1994;